xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna.md

 ## Help Support

-When requesting help from Gregor or anyone make sure to be completley specify the issue, alot of things cannot be solved if you are not clear on the issue and where it is occuring.
+When requesting help from Gregor or anyone make sure to completely specify the issue, a lot of things cannot be solved if you are not clear on the issue and where it is occurring.
 Include:

 * The issue you are encountering.
-* Where it is occuring.
+* Where it is occurring.
 * What you have done to try to resolve the issue.

 A good example is:

-I ran application xyz, from url xyz on Rivanna.
-I placed code in directory /project/.... or I placed the data in /project/...
+I ran the application xyz, from url xyz on Rivanna.
+I placed code in the directory /project/.... or I placed the data in /project/...
 The download worked and I placed about 600GB.
-However when I uncompress the data with command xyz I get the error xyz.
+However when I uncompress the data with the command xyz I get the error xyz.
 What should we do now?